-Principle danger is that P/C insurers get swept into vast federal regulatory overhaul and subjected to inappropriate, duplicative and costly regulation (Dual Regulation)

-Systemic Risk Regulator (Too Big To Fail)

-- Is any insurer systemically important?

-- Federal Insurance Office Creation Within Treasury?

-- Eventual "mission creep"?; Activist director?

-- Consumer Financial Protection Agency

-- Will it be limited to banks/creditors
+- Principle danger is that P/C insurers get swept into vast federal regulatory overhaul and subjected to inappropriate, duplicative and costly regulation (Dual Regulation) more appropriate for banks - Systemic Risk Regulator (Too Big To Fail) - > Is any insurer systemically important?
+Probably Not. - Federal Insurance Office Creation Within Treasury? - Eventual "mission creep"?; Activist director? - Consumer Financial Protection Agency - Will be limited to banks/creditors (for now) - Does not include insurers in its current form, consequently the FTC would not gain study authority over the insurance industry - McCarran-Ferguson Rollback - Health insurers lost their M-F exemption during the health reform debate - Med Mal insurers retained (for now) their exemption - OFC/State Regulation Debate Lingers - Taxation/Offshore Domiciles

-- Federal Trade Commission: All Lines Study Authority?

-- McCarran-Ferguson Rollback

-- Will it be limited to Health/Med Mal lines?

-- OFC/State Regulation Debate Lingers

-- Taxation/Offshore Domiciles